opensourcepledge/opensourcepledge.com/CONTRIBUTING.md

 Remember that a corresponding `minimal.svg.license` file must also be added.

-For the logo to actually show up on the homepage, you also need to edit `MemberLogoBoard.astro` to put it in an appropriate place.
-Check if giving the `maxHeight` property a specific value will make the new logo fit in better from a visually proportional point of view.
+For the logo to actually show up on the homepage, you also need to edit `MemberLogoMarqueeItems.astro` to put it in an appropriate place.
+Check if giving the `height` property a specific value will make the new logo fit in better from a visually proportional point of view.

-### 5. Add member logo to Google Drive
+### 4. Add member logo to Google Drive

 When onboarding members, we will receive logo files for those members.
 Make sure to contribute these logo files, and any modified logo files you create, back to our [“Member Logos”][member-logos] Google Drive folder.
 If you don't have access, contact @selviano.

-### 6. Update member information in CRM
+### 5. Update member information in CRM

 Make sure the new member company's information is up to date in our [CRM][crm].
 This is important in order to make sure we don't use out of date data.
 If the company is not yet in the CRM, add it and apply the appropriate labels.
 If the